ricketytoc/tp/docs/DeveloperGuide.md

 the feature as well.

 Another implementation detail is creating an abstract class `FileCommand` which inherits `Command`.
-Both `ImportCommand` and `ExportCommand` inherits `FileCommand`.
+Both `ImportCommand` and `ExportCommand` inherit `FileCommand`.
 The reason for creating the `FileCommand` class is to reduce code duplication as both commands share the same logic for checking the validity of the `Path` received.

 ![FileCommandClassDiagram](images/FileCommandClassDiagram.png)